turulomio/recpermissions/README.md

 This command will change user and group to current user and to current user main group.
 Files will have rw-r--r-- permisions and directories rwxr-xr-x permisions.
 If the script finds empty dirs it will NOT remove them:

-`recpermissions --path /home/user/`
+`recpermissions /home/user/`

 Full Example
 ------------

 This command will change user and group to root user and group.
 Files will have rw-r----- permisions and directories rwxr-x--- permisions.
 If the script finds empty dirs it will remove them:

-`recpermissions --user root --group root --files 640 --directories 750 --remove_emptydirs --path /home/user/`
+`recpermissions --user root --group root --files 640 --directories 750 --remove_emptydirs /home/user/`

 License
 =======